Njunu-sk/Review/how-to-setup-user-authentication-from-scratch-with-rails-6/index.md

 - We have our controller and views in place, let's create the model.

-A `model` is a `Ruby` class that serves as the template to a databse table that holds data.
+A `model` is a `Ruby` class that serves as the template to a database table that holds data.
 We define it using a generator as follows:

 ```bash
 rails generate model User email:string password_digest:string